Andrew White (Jesuit): Colonization in Maryland

 In his "Annual Letters of the English Province", White described a conversation with Archihu, a member of the Piscataway people.
 White said that his intentions towards the Native Americans was;"...not to make war, but out of good will towards them, in order to extend civilization and instruction to his ignorant race, and show them the way to heaven."
 In these letters, White also recounts colonizing the land that is the present day site of St. Mary's City, Maryland.
 Originally, "in order to avoid every appearance of injustice" White's party "bought" the land from the Indigenous, paying in "axes, hatchets, rakes, and several yards of cloth" in exchange for "thirty miles of that land."
 According to White, the Yaocomico people had planned to leave the area anyway and agreed to turn over their village to the English settlers.
 White recounts the miracle of how the Indigenous people "[surrendered] themselves like lambs."

 White spent most of the next decade in St. Mary's, working to convert Native American adults and children to Catholicism.
 In 1637, the Jesuits Reverend Thomas Copley and Ferdinand Poulton arrived in the colony; between 1634 and 1650, there averaged four permanent Jesuits there.
 To further his missionary work, White wrote dictionaries and translated the catechism into the native languages.
 On July 5, 1640, he famously converted Chitomachon, the chief of the Piscataway people, to Christianity.
+The following spring he brought his seven year old daughter Mary Kittamaquund to be educated by Governor Calvert and Margaret Brent, and in due course brought his two sons to be educated.
 The chief was baptized as Charles.
-White later baptized a daughter of the Patuxent people along with most of her tribe.
+White later baptized a daughter of the Patuxent people, along with most of her tribe.

+White is also the source for one of the names of the first people of African descent to arrive in Maryland.
+He states that he and the other missionaries brought four "servants" into Maryland from Virginia in 1635, one of them "Francisco".
+A much later historian names two others as John Price and Mathias Tousa.